gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Azure-DevOps-Server-Team-Foundation-Services-(TFS)-gij-self-managed.md

         *   **HELPFUL TIP!**<br>
         The **› Advanced** twisty has the default **/tfs** path.
 Thus, there is no need to add the `/tfs` to the **Host URL** path.
 If you know your specific collection, type it in the provided box.
 The Git Integration for Jira app initially reads and imports all collection from the connected Azure DevOps Server/TFS integration.

-    *   Configuring the **Advanced** settings is optional.
+    *   **OPTIONAL!** Configuring the **Advanced** settings is not required.
 However, admins/power users may set how the project listing is displayed with the following options:

         ![](https://bigbrassband.atlassian.net/wiki/download/attachments/91979843/gitserver-azure-tfs-advanced-opt-tfs(c).png?api=v2)